 Lugnason Falls is a great spot to hang out and go swimming under the falls to cool off.
 For the thrill-seekers, jumping from the top of the falls into the catch basin below is a lot of fun too!

 Don’t end the adventure here as there are more unique spots to be found in the same valley as Lugnason Falls.
 Follow the jungle trail downstream to where you will find man-made aqua ducts and an epic cold spring perfect for swimming!

 Full Blog Post → Lugnason Falls

 CENTURY OLD BALETE TREE

-The Century Old Balete Tree is one of the most visited Siquijor tourist attractions on the island and it’s easy to see why!
-This 400-year-old tree is worthy of a quick stop during your adventures around Siquijor.
+The Century-Old Balete Tree is one of the most visited tourist attractions on the island and it’s easy to see why!
+This 400-year-old tree is worthy of a quick stop during your stay.

-Century Old Balete Tree is located in Lazi on the south coast of Siquijor Island Philippines.
+Century-Old Balete Tree is located in Lazi on the south coast.
 From San Juan, it’s approximately a 20-minute drive to reach this ancient tree and the entrance fee is only 10 pesos.

 The 400-year-old Enchanted Balete Tree in Siquijor has a very mystical and spiritual background.
 It’s a place that local shamen’s use for sacred rituals, however, I didn’t see any witchcraft when I visited.